-The Town's Catch Basins were stenciled reminding individuals that dumping into the catch basins creates pollution and will be harmful to the environment.
+The Town's Catch Basins are regularly stenciled reminding individuals that dumping into the catch basins may create pollution and could be harmful to the environment.
 The Town's Roadway Division maintains the stenciled markings when the catch basins are cleaned.